Your employees often view the same set of data across different applications.

 The applications you’re connecting and the data synchronization flows you build likely have sensitive, business-critical information.

-If the 3rd-party or in-house solution you’re using to connect these systems and implement these syncs fail to provide sufficient security and governance controls, sensitive data can easily fall into the wrong hands and be used in ways that compromise your business.
+If the third-party or in-house solution you use to connect these systems and implement these syncs lacks proper security and governance controls, unauthorized parties can access sensitive data and use it in ways that compromise your business.

 Performance limitations